-Integrated Storm Water Management
+Integrated Stormwater Management

-Storm water is primarily drained via storm sewers; however, where possible green infrastructure is used to handle drainage needs and improve the quality of the storm water especially in neighbourhoods with separated sewer mains.
-Street and laneway designs can minimize impermeable surfaces and optimize absorbent materials to reduce surface flooding and divert storm water runoff from the sewer system.
+Stormwater is primarily drained via storm sewers; however, where possible green infrastructure is used to handle drainage needs and improve the quality of the stormwater especially in neighbourhoods with separated sewer mains.
+Street and laneway designs can minimize impermeable surfaces and optimize absorbent materials to reduce surface flooding and divert stormwater runoff from the sewer system.
 The absorbed water is filtered by the ground and released slowly into local water bodies, similar to nature's own processes.
 These designs protect the water bodies into which separated storm sewers drain and help create more attractive and enjoyable neighbourhoods.
-The City also currently requires storm water detention and treatment on development sites greater than two acres.
+The City also currently requires stormwater detention and treatment on development sites greater than two acres.

-The City is currently working on a city-wide Integrated Storm Water Management Plan, which follows a whole system approach that embraces the ecological principles of rainwater and storm water management.
-The plan will provide a toolbox of storm water management techniques categorized by the appropriate land use.
+The City is currently working on a city-wide Integrated Stormwater management plan, which follows a whole system approach that embraces the ecological principles of rainwater and stormwater management.
+The plan will provide a toolbox of stormwater management techniques categorized by the appropriate land use.
+It is anticipated that the plan will be completed by the end of 2014.